A range of support services are available for private rental tenants.

 The handbook will help with choosing a rental property, managing a tenancy and avoiding any potential problems.
 It will also help you to decide what to do if things go wrong.
 A useful directory of local services is included, as well as a valuable checklist to help is assessing a rental property.

-:: View our interactive tenants handbook
+:: view the private tenants handbook

 If you are living in privately rented accommodation the law protects you against harassment and illegal eviction by your landlord.
 Both of these acts are criminal offences and victims are able to claim damages, through the civil court.

-:: View further information about landlord problems
+:: more on landlord problems

 If you need a repair to your rental property, write or call your landlord.
 If the landlord refuses to do the work, then contact us on 01384 815118.
 The council has a number of powers that it can use to ensure that works are carried out to the minimum statutory housing standard.